2i2c-org/docs/about/pricing/comparison.md

 (compare:public-infra)=
 ## Large-scale public infrastructure

-Depending on the state or country that you live in, there may also be options available to get access to large-scale shared infrastructure that is run by government agencies.
+Depending on the state or country that you live in, you may be able to access large-scale shared infrastructure that is run by government agencies.
 For example, the [XSEDE](https://www.xsede.org/) program in the United States provides shared infrastructure that you can access with an application.

-The biggest challenges to using these larger infrastructure services tend to be inflexibility and friction associated with gaining access, sharing access, and customizing to your needs.
-Large-scale infrastructure efforts often come with significant complexity in bureaucratic process and steps that must be followed before you can get access.
-This is particularly difficult if you wish to collaborate across institutions, or want to easily provide access to newcomers.
-Moreover, the infrastructure tends to evolve more slowly, and is less dynamic in user interactions, than modern cloud-based infrastructure.
 Often you will need to adapt your workflow to the infrastructure setup, rather than the other way around.
 However, if you can find large-scale public infrastructure that accomplishes what you want, it may be a good option!

+Cloud Cost
+:  Your cloud costs will likely be quite low, as this infrastructure tends to be subsidized be government funds.
+  However, it is also common for these services to charge cloud infrastructure directly to grants, in which case it is likely no different from managing your own cloud services or using 2i2c.

+Person Cost
+: Large-scale infrastructure efforts often come with significant complexity in bureaucratic process and steps that must be followed before you can get access.
+  This complexity may come with significant personnel costs in interfacing with this centralized service, and building your own workflows around it.

+Right to Replicate
+: This depends heavily on the type of infrastructure you are using.
+Most public infrastructure is better than SaaS providers at using technology that is re-usable and community-driven, though the cloud infrastructure itself is often not designed with replication and community-ownership in mind.

+OSS Support
+: Highly-dependent on the organization.
+  In practice, very few devops teams spend significant time contributing back to open source communities.

+Scalable
+: Depending on the experience of your internal team member, they may be able to scale your infrastructure to suit your community's needs.
+  However, this requires a deeper understanding of the Jupyter and Dask ecosystem and how it interacts with cloud infrastructure.

+Customizable
+: Depending on the experience of your internal team member, they may be able to scale your infrastructure to suit your community's needs.
+  However, this requires a deeper understanding of the Jupyter ecosystem and how it interacts with cloud infrastructure.

+Resilient
+: Centralizing your organization’s cloud engineering on a single person creates risk associated with having a single point of failure.
+  If a team of people is available, this is better, but comes with a significant increase in personnel costs.

+Accessible
+: Using large-scale infrastructure like this often requires an application or vetting process before access can be provided, and is often restricted to only users that are within the same institution or country as the hub.

+Updates
+: There are more complex processes, bureaucracy, and constraints that manage the maintenance of large-scale infrastructure, and this means it tends to evolve and improve more slowly.

 (compare:consulting)=
 ## Consulting companies